 “Notwithstanding the foregoing requirement of minimum appearances at the plate, any player with fewer than the required number of plate appearances whose average would be the highest, if he were charged with the required number of plate appearances shall be awarded the batting, slugging or on-base percentage championship, as the case may be.”

 An example of this occurred in 1996 when Tony Gwynn led the NL in BA with only 498 PA.
 Still, it would be best for Trout if he qualified without the technicality.
 Right now he has 206 PA.
 To accrue 502 PA for the season he needs 296 more.
-Over 76 games post-it jury, he would need to average 3.92 PA per game.
+Over 76 games post-injury, he would need to average 3.92 PA per game.
 This is quite reasonable; he’s averaging 4.38 PA per game so far in 2017.

 Lead the Angels to the Playoffs